whisperu/hello-world/README.md

 # hello-world
-the first thing you need to do
+the first thing you need to do. and it's done.